 For masters with extreme undercuts in all directions — a figure with deep undercutting everywhere — a block mold in any configuration won’t demold without tearing.
 A glove mold is the solution.

 A glove mold builds up a thin, highly flexible silicone skin (Shore A 10 or softer) directly on the master’s surface.
 The skin is flexible enough to peel off the master and flex around cast pieces during demolding.
+Smooth-On’s silicone selector is a useful reference for comparing Shore hardness ratings across brushable silicone products.

 Process: